 The OPTC Behavioral team can assess a variety of developmental, emotional, social, and behavior concerns including but not limited to: Autism, ADHD, Specific Learning Disability (math, reading, or writing), Conduct Disorder, Oppositional Defiant Disorder, Intellectual Disability, Anxiety, Depression, Gifted and Talented, Personality and Adjustment.
 The family will attend three separate appointments, spread across three weeks – Intake, Assessment, and Feedback.

 Applied Behavior Analysis- ABA Therapy:

-ABA therapy is a specific treatment approach designed for children with Autism.
+ABA therapy is a specific treatment approach designed for children with Autism and children with social skills deficits.
 While it has received considerable research in treating deficits associated with Autism, it can be applied to a wide range of childhood behavior concerns.
 In children diagnosed with Autism it is used to:

 - Increase language and communication skills

 - Improve social skills and play skills

 Insurance only provides coverage for children with an Autism diagnosis.
 However, children without a diagnosis can receive services through private pay options.
 The younger a child is when they receive services, the greater the long term benefits.
 Children can begin services as young as age 2.
 Early intervention in the treatment of Autism is best.
 Older children also qualify for services but may not see as dramatic of an effect and may attend fewer hours due to school.